ralfisalhon/go/README.md

 * Your project is searchable on [go.tufts.io/posts](/posts)
 * [go.tufts.io](/) will be (hopefully) recognizably associated with Tufts projects / groups.
 * Pick a simple, relavant url instead of something like bit.ly/TuftsSomethingGroupFall2016

-* Rack up commits on github as you create links
+Examples of useful link ideas:

+* go.tufts.io/yourname goes to your personal website / github
+* Projects you worked on that belong to other organizations (eg: Jumbo Code)
+* Important google docs such as pitch decks and budget sheets (eg: [go.tufts.io/register](http://go.tufts.io/register))
+* Facebook groups and events
+* Wireframe and prototype links (eg: invision)
+* Projects on Github
+* PDF of your thesis
+* Article hosted on another website
+* PDF / Google doc of your resume
+* Imgur link to a photoshopped Ming ([/ming](http://go.tufts.io/ming) is available!)

 This is mimicking the internal link systems of some large companies such as Google ("go/") and Microsoft ("//").
-Try [go.tufts.io/csx](http://go.tufts.io/csx) or [go.tufts.io/11](http://go.tufts.io/11) (comp11) to see it in action.
+Try [go.tufts.io/csx](http://go.tufts.io/csx) to see it in action.

 ___